How can I obtain legal permanent residency (green card) based on employment?

 Are there any kind of special PERM cases with reduced or no recruitment?

 Yes.
 There is the Schedule A labor certification and the college professor labor certification.
 The Schedule A labor certification does not involve any recruitment or certification by the Department of Labor.
 Rather, the application is completed and filed with the US Citizenship and Immigration Service along with the immigrant visa petition (Form I-140), a notice of posting and a prevailing wage determination.
 Schedule A is for nurses, physical therapists, etc.

 A PERM labor certification can also be filed with the Department of Labor under the college professor category.
 This requires that an advertisement be placed within 18 months of filing the petition, that the selection of the candidate have occurred after the advertisement and that there was a notice of posting and a prevailing wage determination.
 The other great advantage to this category, besides the fact that only one form of recruitment must be made, is that it is far easier to disqualify US workers.
 For the college professor labor certification, it must be demonstrated that the alien is more qualified than any of the US workers who apply for the job.
 In contrast, for a standard PERM labor certification, if any candidates apply that are minimally qualified for the position, then the labor certification will not prevail.

 What is the standard of disqualification for the standard PERM case requiring full recruitment?

 Minimally qualified, able, available and willing.
 Even if the applicant does not meet the minimum requirements listed, if the employer can train the applicant within a reasonable period of on-the-job training, that applicant is still considered minimally qualified, and the labor certification fails.

-If the PERM labor certification recruitment brings about at least one qualified US worker, then what can I do?
+If the PERM labor certification recruitment brings about qualified US workers, then what can I do?